 \section{Abstract}

 Vision-Language Navigation (VLN) is a critical task for developing embodied agents that can follow natural language instructions to navigate in complex real-world environments.
-Recent advances in VLN by large pretrained models have significantly improved generalization and instruction grounding compared to traditional approaches.
-However, the role of reasoning strategies in navigation—an action-centric, long-horizon task—remains underexplored, despite Chain-of-Thought (CoT) reasoning's demonstrated success in static tasks like visual question answering.
-To address this gap, we conduct the first systematic evaluation of reasoning strategies for VLN, including No-Think (direct action prediction), Pre-Think (reason before action), and Post-Think (reason after action).
-Surprisingly, our findings reveal the Inference-time Reasoning Collaps issue, where inference-time reasoning degrades navigation accuracy, highlighting the challenges of integrating reasoning into VLN.
-Based on this insight, we propose Aux-Think, a framework that trains models to internalize structured reasoning patterns through CoT supervision, while inferring action directly without reasoning in online prediction.
+Recent advances driven by large pretrained models have significantly improved generalization and instruction grounding compared to traditional approaches.
+However, reasoning strategies in this task remain underexplored.
+Navigation is action-centric and long-horizon, while Chain-of-Thought (CoT) reasoning has mainly shown success in static tasks such as visual question answering.
+To address this gap, we conduct the first systematic evaluation of reasoning strategies, including No-Think (direct action prediction), Pre-Think (reasoning before action), and Post-Think (reasoning after action).
+Surprisingly, our findings reveal a Test-time Reasoning Collapse issue, where reasoning during testing degrades navigation accuracy, highlighting the challenges of integrating reasoning into embodied navigation.
+Based on this insight, we propose Aux-Think, a framework that trains models to internalize structured reasoning patterns via CoT supervision, while predicting actions directly without explicit reasoning at test time.
 To support this framework, we release R2R-CoT-320k, the first Chain-of-Thought annotated dataset for VLN.
-Extensive experiments show that Aux-Think reduces training effort greatly and achieves the best performance under the same data scale.
+Extensive experiments show that Aux-Think substantially reduces training effort and achieves state-of-the-art performance on success rate.